 Does gap insurance cover theft?

 Yes, gap insurance covers your car if it’s stolen and not recovered.
-It works with your comprehensive insurance to cover theft.
+It works with your comprehensive coverage for incidences of theft.
 Comprehensive will pay out up to the actual cash value of your car, minus your deductible if your car is stolen.
-This coverage would then pay the difference between that amount and what you owe on your loan.
+Gap insurance would then pay the difference between the actual cash value payout and what you owe on your loan or lease.

 How does gap insurance work?

-Let’s look at an example of how gap coverage protects you when you owe money on your car and it’s stolen or totaled.
+Let’s look at an example of how gap coverage helps cover the gap between what you owe on your car loan or lease and the ACV insurance payout if your vehicle is stolen or totaled.

-- Gap insurance should pay the difference plus your deductible, totaling $2,000.
-(Note: not all gap policies pay the deductible).
+Gap insurance should pay the difference plus your deductible, totaling $2,000.
+It should be noted that not all gap policies pay the deductible.

 - Loan payoff at the time of accident: $23,500